Vaccine Access at SHCS

 Check out the list of resources at the bottom of this page for more tips and information.

-What about MPOX (Monkeypox) Vaccines?
+What About Mpox Vaccines?
 (CDC)

-What If You're Diagnosed with MPOX (Monkeypox)?
+What If You're Diagnosed with Mpox?

 The first thing you should know is that you are still awesome, and have not done anything wrong.
 You still deserve to be treated with dignity and respect!